Stars affected by violence join students’ gun-reform rallies

-LOS ANGELES (AP) — Paul McCartney and Jennifer Hudson were among the stars playing supporting roles at gun-reform rallies.
+LOS ANGELES (AP) — Paul McCartney, Common, Miley Cyrus, Amy Schumer and other stars played supporting roles at nationwide gun-reform rallies dominated by teenage survivors’ emotional speeches.

+Still, the protests were deeply personal for some of the celebrities involved.

-Hudson, who performed “The Times They Are A Changin'” to cap Saturday’s event in Washington, D.C., alluded to the shooting deaths of her mother, brother and 7-year-old nephew in 2008.
+Jennifer Hudson, who performed “The Times They Are A Changin'” to cap Saturday’s March for Our Lives rally in Washington, D.C., alluded to the shooting deaths of her mother, brother and 7-year-old nephew in 2008.

-McCartney said his decision to join the New York City march was prompted by the 1980 Manhattan killing of John Lennon, his former Beatles bandmate.
+“We’ve all lost somebody. … We’ve all got a purpose.
+And we want what?
+We want change,” she said, encouraging the vast crowd to join her in song.

 Most Read Nation & World Stories